History of S.S. White Technologies

 The very next year, in 1988, Rahul Shukla (pictured right) purchased the company from Pennwalt and became its president and CEO.
 He promptly changed the name from S. S. White Industrial Division to S. S. White Technologies, Inc., transforming it from a sluggish division of a subsidiary of a corporation to an independent, innovative and youthful technology outfit.
 For the first time since the turn of the century, the company had a leader whose commitment to the company and expertise of Flexible Shaft was without equal.
 He quickly reinforced White's original motto, "to make the best goods, justice to employees, and fair dealing with patrons."

 Rahul Shukla introduced a new style of management.
 He emphasized technological innovation, arduous hard work, personalized customer service, and respect for his workforce.
-He also encouraged gleeful camaraderie among the employees and introduced numerous social events, cruises, picnics and such, making work a pleasurable activity.
+He also encouraged gleeful camaraderie among the employees and introduced numerous social events, cruises, picnics, and more, making work a pleasurable activity.

 Under his stewardship the company now focuses on two main product lines: